 “Not,” said one of her friends.
 “The older kids party here all the time.”

 “So it’s only breaking and entering for the first person to do it?”

 “If you’re too scared go home.”

-Delores opened the door, its brass handle gleaming like some sole survivor of decay.
+Delores opened the door, its brass handle gleaming like some Titanic remnant in silt.
 Diseased breath seeped out.
 Flowers carved above the fireplace bloomed in the moonlight.
-The beam of their flashlight conjured bottles and cans strewn about the floor, ghosts from parties past.
-They walked down a corridor past tall doors and peeling wallpaper.
-A clock kept time to the secret pulse of all things, ticking slower than it had the week before.
-As they were told, there was a mattress in one of the rooms.
-And a mirror.
+A clock kept time in sync only to itself.
+The flashlight conjured bottles and cans strewn about the floor.
+They walked down a corridor past tall doors and peeling wallpaper, looking for the room with a mirror.

 “What are those things in the corner?”

 “That’s the skin from little snakes.
 Go pick one up.”

 “Let’s not do this,” said Delores.
 “What if it’s true?
 Why do we even want to know?”

 “Why can’t we do this at one of our houses?” said Delores.